Travlars/120-hour-epic-sax-marathon/predicates.markdown

 ~~~

 When you take a function as a parameter, you treat it like any other
 parameter.
-In clojure functions are just normal values and you can pass them
+In Clojure, functions are just normal values and you can pass them
 around however you like.
 Calling a function parameter works like calling any
 other function.